 (v) any other course that was a prerequisite for, or formed a credit towards completion of, the qualification that is to be determined;

-(c) if the qualification was awarded, or the educational institution was attended, in a country other than Australia, certification of the Australian Qualification Framework level of the qualification from —

-(i) the Australian Education International — National Office of Overseas Skills Recognition, located in the Department of Education, Employment and Workplace Relations of the Commonwealth; or

-(ii) Trades Recognition Australia, located in the Department of Education, Employment and Workplace Relations of the Commonwealth; or

-(iii) an overseas qualification unit, or other unit responsible for recognising overseas qualifications, of the State or Territory where the applicant resides;
+[(c) deleted]

 (d) proof of the applicant’s identity;

 (e) a certified copy of evidence of any name change of the applicant since the qualification was obtained.

+(2) If the qualification was awarded, or the educational institution was attended, in a country other than Australia, the applicant must, at the request of the National Authority, give the National Authority a certification of the Australian Qualification Framework level of the qualification from —

+(a) the Australian Education International National Office of Overseas Skills Recognition, located in the Department of Industry of the Commonwealth; or

+(b) Trades Recognition Australia, located in the Department of Industry of the Commonwealth; or

+(c) an overseas qualification unit, or other unit responsible for recognising overseas qualifications, of the State or Territory where the applicant resides.

+Note: This regulation differs from regulation 141 of the national regulations made by the Ministerial Council.

+[Regulation 141 amended in Gazette 13 Dec 2013 p.
+6162-3.]

 142. Translations of documents

 Certified copies of Australian Government or other official translations of the documents referred to in regulations 140 and 141 are required if the originals are in a language other than English (in addition to the copies of the originals).